nhsx/il-magic-scanner/README.md

 this from the same process that's doing the scanning.
 It's all handled by python's asyncio framework.

+#### Development tools

+The Raspberry Pi Zero 2 is a perfectly competent little computer, and doing the code development on the scanner itself over an SSH connection was a painless experience.
+[This directory](pi-ansible-config/roles/dev) contains installation scripts for the small number of tools I used to do so.
+My intention was that, when combined with a backup/sync script on my laptop, I would be able to shift development onto another Pi without any effort and largely that remains true.

 ## Conclusions: what did we learn?

+### The Trees

+There are two main issues that want folding into the next iteration.
+First, the bounding box training was a little bad: when `albumentations` does its job of adding noise to the image, one of the things it can do is to translate it so the name isn't completely on the screen.
+That's also something that can happen In Real Life just by someone mis-aligning their phone.

+The behaviour of `albumentations` when this happens is to clip the bounding box at `x=0`, no matter how far in the negative direction the edge of the bounding box should be.
+This means that the neural network learned that it was OK to clip the bounding box straight through the middle of a letter, under certain circumstances, which is something that the OCR isn't good at handling.

+The fix for this is straightforward: we want to simply reject scans where the information we want isn't on the screen.
+Removing the bounding boxes for any that have been clipped offscreen from the training data, and retraining, would do the trick here.
+It's better to force a rescan than proceed with partial data if we can detect it.

+The second issue is that there is a horrible, no good, very bad problem with the training data that I am aware of but haven't yet corrected.
+The name generator that I used for this was very... white.
+I might very well have trained this system to be very good at identifying, for instance, "Jeff Smith" but extremely unreliable at picking out a "Mohinder Singh" or a "Jo Ng".
+What I *hope* is that the model has learned that what matters is *where* letters are, not *what* they are, but this really, really needs testing - or better, just coming back and redoing once I can identify a much better source of training data than I had at the time.
+Alternatively I could drop the idea of "names" altogether and train on random character sequences.

+### The Wood

 In terms of the primary goal of the project - can we build a scanner that will let us test the ergonomics of our proposed feature without